EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Start positionLying on the belly, knee extended, foot projecting over the end of the table

-LocationAt 1/3 of line head of fibula – heel
+LocationAt 1/3 of the line head of fibula – heel

 OrientationParallel to line head of fibula – heel

-TestPlantar flexion of foot with emphasis on pulling heel upward more than pushing forefoot down.
-Apply pressure against the forefoot as well as calcaneus
+TestPlantar flexion of the foot with an emphasis on pulling the heel upward more than pushing the forefoot down.
+Apply pressure against the forefoot as well as calcaneus.

 APPLICATIONS & BENEFITS OF EMG